Macrometacorp/docs/docs/cep/aggregations/distributed-aggregation.md

 ---
 sidebar_position: 20
-title: Distributed Aggregation
+title: Distributed Aggregations
 ---

-### Distributed Aggregation

-Distributed aggregation allows you to partially process aggregations in different shards.
-This allows stream worker in one shard to be responsible only for processing a part of the aggregation.
+A _distributed aggregation_ allows you to partially process aggregations in different shards.
+This allows a stream worker in one shard to be responsible only for processing a part of the aggregation.

-**Syntax**
+## Syntax

 ```
 CREATE AGGREGATION <aggregator name> WITH (store.type='database', store.replication.type='global', PartitionById.enable='false')